 It is also a little more expensive than most of the chalets in The White Chalet Collection, but I think it is worth it.

 Supremely tasteful and elegant.
 Think sumptuous cream sofas, huge lamps, glass coffee tables, and a designer bespoke walnut dining table with Tom Dixon copper lamps hanging above it.
 The feeling in this luxury ski chalet is really of beautiful, perfectly designed and decorated space – the living room is double height.
 In fact, the whole chalet covers a huge 400 sq m.

-The rooms are all generously proportioned and sumptuously furnished, all with balconies, Italian walk-into showers and huge, soft beds.
+There are four double/twin rooms which are all generously proportioned and sumptuously furnished, all with balconies, Italian walk-into showers and huge, soft beds.
 The master suite has its own dressing room, private balcony and bath tub (it is the only room with a tub).
-The only room in this Morzine chalet without a balcony is the huge bunk room which sleeps four in full-size bunk beds and has a shower over a bath.
+The only room in this Morzine chalet without a balcony, the fifth room, is the huge bunk room which sleeps four in full-size bunk beds and has a shower over a bath.

 This has to be one of the very best fully catered ski chalets I have dined in.
 Chalet M is a wow chalet, so the food and drink is suitably wow too.
 The chef who cooked for me turned out absolutely impeccable dishes, having trained in a Michelin-starred kitchen.
 Think double chocolate brownies and a charcuterie platter with walnut loaf for afternoon tea, then meltingly good canapés including delicious little black pudding beignets and quail scotch eggs with aioli.